w3c/wai-tutorials/source/index.html.erb.md

 Most examples are HTML-based, though the underlying principles apply to other formats as well.

 Authoring tools (Content Management Systems, <abbr title="What you see is what you get">WYSIWYG</abbr> editors, word processors, …) used to produce content should be able to create documents that meet WCAG 2.0 requirements.
-The requirements for these tools are outlined in the [Authoring Guide Accessibility Guidelines 2.0](http://www.w3.org/WAI/intro/atag).
+The requirements for these tools are defined in the [Authoring Tool Accessibility Guidelines 2.0](http://www.w3.org/WAI/intro/atag).